 Bolsa Chica Ecological Reserve – 18000 CA-1, Huntington Beach

 A small bungalow in the parking lot houses a variety of interpretive displays and live animals, then take time to explore the trails through the wetlands that protect many species of migrating birds.
 Keep an eye out for herons, egrets, pelicans, snakes, rabbits, and coyotes.
+Stay tuned!
+A new interpretive center is being built here!

 Fullerton Arboretum – 1900 Associated Rd, Fullerton

-There is a small nature center on site here, but the it’s not the major draw for The Fullerton Arboretum, located on the campus of Cal State Fullerton.
+There is a small nature center on site here, but it’s not the major draw for The Fullerton Arboretum, located on the campus of Cal State Fullerton.
 Instead, the fact that this beautiful gem offers trails through a variety of terrain and habitats is the reason why you will return to this destination again and again.
 The flowing stream that starts with a waterfall at the entrance flows through a grassy meadow area and into a lush redwood forest.
-Also explore the children’s garden, a desert collection, a woodlands collection and more.
+Also explore the children’s garden, the desert collection, the woodlands collection and more.
 The Arboretum is larger than expected and a great place to spend time.

 See A Movie In The Park